matthewKeville/Sound-Drop-SD/README.md

 ---
 - Customizable ball spawners
-- An audio sample picker with support for user supplied sounds
+- An audio sample picker with support for user supplied samples
 - Save slots to experiment with new variations without losing your progress
-- An Undo/Redo stack to help dial in your sound
+- An Undo/Redo stack to help dial in your sounds
 - Musical scale transpositions to change the mood
 - Pan & zoom controls to navigate complex pieces
 - Adjustable physics parameters
 - A simple IMGUI
+- Keyboard shortcuts
 - Linux/Windows Support

 Building from Source

 ---

-## Dependencies
+Dependencies

 - https://github.com/glfw/glfw
 - https://github.com/bkaradzic/GENie

+---

 ### Linux

-- Pull down submodules
+> Pull down git submodules
-> `git init submodules`
+- `git init submodules`
-> `git submodule update`
+- `git submodule update`
-- Build soloud using GENie and preferred build tool (I use gmake).
+> Build soloud using GENie and gmake
+- `cd soloud/build`
+- `genie gmake`
+- `cd gmake; make`
-- Build locally
+> Build locally
+- `cd ../../../`
-> `make build`
+- `make build`

-If you want to install sound drip, you can use the install target
+> (Optional) Install
-> `sudo make install`
+- `sudo make install`

-Which can be undone with
+> Which can be undone with
-> `sudo make remove`
+- `sudo make remove`

+* I assume you have installed the following packages from apt or equivalent from other package managers `libglfw3-dev libglfw3`

+---

 ### Windows

-Building on Windows requires `Build Tools for Visual Studio` to use MSVC (only tested with 2022)
+Building on Windows requires `Build Tools for Visual Studio 2022` for MSVC.

-The build process is the same as above, but we specify a different make target.
+The build process is nearly identical.

-I build using gmake on Windows so you must install that before building.
+> Acquire glfw3 ( install in this repository )
+- `nuget install glfw` ( or equivalent )
+> Open a `Visual Studio Developer Command Prompt and build using the windows makefile
+- `sudo make --makefile=Makefile.windows`

+* if you don't have gmake I recommend installing it with chocolately
+- `choco install gmake2`
-I recommend using `chocolatey` > `choco install gmake2` (you may need to add gmake to your path)
+> Note, you need to add this to your path

-> `sudo make --makefile=Makefile.windows`
+---

+Running the application

+---

+`./build/sound-drop.exe`